As drummers, we are told many things.

 Full Stage Setup

-When stage real estate is no issue and your aim is to impress with a full-sized kit, it has to be the TD-50KV with KDA-22 kick adapter.
+When stage real estate is no issue and your aim is to impress with a full-sized kit, it has to be the TD-50KVX with the KD-220 Kick Drum

-Visually, the kit is impressive with its full-sized 14″ snare and 18″ ride.
-The kick adapter fits inside any conventional 22″ kick drum shell.
+Visually, the kit is impressive with its full-sized 14″ snare and 18″ ride and conventional 22″ kick drum shell.
 It offers the look, feel and trigger response needed for demanding playing of any style of music.

 The snare and ride use plug-and-play, digital electrostatic technology for the first time in any electronic kit.
 This includes touch sensitivity and automatic cross-stick recognition!
 Additionally, digital triggers seamlessly allow for a wider range of dynamics and playing techniques.